mozilla-l10n/documentation/products/appstores/new_release_android.md

 ## Updating the list of supported locales

-Before you start working on stores_l10n, remember to run the `app/scripts/update_shipping_locales.py` script in the `~/mozilla/git/stores_l10n/` directory, as stores_l10n is used to keep track of which locales ship in each version of supported apps (Firefox for Android/iOS, Focus for Android/iOS).
-You can use the same branch for running the script and then adding strings to templates (explained in the section below).
+Before you start working on stores_l10n, remember to run the `app/scripts/update_shipping_locales.py` script in the `~/mozilla/git/stores_l10n/` directory, as this project is used to keep track of which locales ship in each version of supported apps (Firefox for Android/iOS, Focus for Android/iOS).
+You can use the same branch for running the script, then adding strings to templates (explained in the next section).

-In fact as a general rule, you should periodically run this script - especially before starting to work on stores_l10n.
-If the script changes the list of locales, it's important to run `lang_update all 12 all` to add missing files in appstores.
-Check in Pontoon if the new locales are already present in appstores.
-If not, you will have to add the locale to appstores.
+In fact, as a general rule, you should periodically run this script - especially before starting to work on stores_l10n.
+If the script changes the list of locales:
+* Run `lang_update all 12 all` to add missing files in the `appstores` repository.
+* Check in Pontoon if the new locales already have the [Appstores](https://pontoon.mozilla.org/projects/appstores/) project enabled.
+If not, you will have to add the locale in the Admin interface, but only **after files have been added** to the repository, i.e. all branches have been merged.

 ## Add strings to templates in stores_l10n